tiffanylu/tiffanylu.github.io/_projects/LesbiansWhoTech.md

 title: LesbiansWhoTech
 layout: project
 ---
-# Lesbians Who Tech NYC Summit
+# ![][10] Lesbians Who Tech
+#### September 2017
+##### Hackathon Lead

 [Lesbians Who Tech][2] is a community of queer women in and around tech who are working to diversify STEM and build inclusive networks.

+## Social Good Hackathon

 The 4th Annual [Lesbians Who Tech + Allies Summit][3] from September 7th-9th, 2017 in New York City brought together over 2,000 lesbians, queer women + allies across all areas of technology.

-## Social Good Hackathon

 As [AsylumConnect][4]'s Director of Technology, I was invited to lead a project at the summit's day-long **Social Good Hackathon**.
-Together, the AsylumConnect team guided a team of software engineers, UX designers, journalists, students, and nonprofit administrators through the following prompt:
+Our team guided software engineers, UX designers, journalists, students, and nonprofit administrators through this prompt:

 > **Empower persecuted queer populations to seek asylum in the U.S.**
 >